 Hydric hammocks are lowlands in mesic-hydric areas.
-This natural community comprises approximately 14% of the Preserve.
+This natural community comprises approximately 14 percent of the Preserve.
 Species often include live oak, cabbage palm, red cedar, and mixed hardwoods.
-Fire is occasional to rare.
+Fire is occasional to rare in this system.

 Mesic Flatwoods (505 acres)